 9.3 Make appropriate operational and environmental information regarding cyanide available to stakeholders.

-The International Cyanide Management Institute (“The Institute”) is a non-profit corporation established to administer the Cyanide Code through a multi- stakeholder Board of Directors consisting of representatives of the gold mining industry and participants from other stakeholder groups.
-For additional information on the Institute, see: Who is ICMI.
+The International Cyanide Management Institute (“The Institute” or “ICMI”) is a non-profit corporation established to administer the Cyanide Code through a multi- stakeholder Board of Directors consisting of representatives of the gold and silver mining industries and participants from other stakeholder groups.
+For additional information on the Institute, see: http://www.cyanidecode.org/about-icmi.

 The Institute’s primary responsibilities are to:

-Gold mining companies with either single or multiple operations, and the producers and transporters of cyanide used in gold mining can become signatories to the Cyanide Code; the signature of an owner or corporate officer of the operating company is required.
+Gold and silver mining companies and the producers and transporters of cyanide used in gold and silver mining can become signatories to the Cyanide Code.
 By becoming a signatory, a company commits to follow the Cyanide Code’s Principles and implement its Standards of Practice, or in the case of producers and transporters, the Principles and Practices identified in their respective Verification Protocols.
-Code signatories’ operations will be audited to verify their operation’s compliance with the Cyanide Code.
+Cyanide Code signatories’ operations will be audited by an independent third-party auditor to verify their compliance with the Cyanide Code.

-When becoming a signatory, a gold mining company must specify which of its operations it intends on having certified.
-Only those cyanide production and transportation facilities that are related to the use of cyanide in gold mining are subject to certification.
-A company that does not have these operations audited within 3 years of signing the Cyanide Code will lose its signatory status.
-See: signatories.
+When becoming a signatory, a company must specify which of its operations it intends on having certified.
+Only those cyanide production and transportation facilities that are related to the use of cyanide in gold and/or silver mining are subject to certification.

 During an initial verification audit, an operation’s compliance at the time of the audit will be evaluated.
-Subsequent re-verification audits will also evaluate compliance during the period between the preceding and current audits.
+Subsequent recertification audits also will evaluate compliance during the period between the preceding and current audits.

-The operation must provide evidence to the auditor demonstrating that it has implemented the Corrective Action Plan as specified and in the agreed-upon time frame.
+Corrective Action Plan and Completion Report: The operation must provide evidence to the auditor demonstrating that it has implemented the Corrective Action Plan as specified and in the agreed-upon time frame.
 In some cases, it may be necessary for the auditor to re-evaluate the operation to confirm that the Corrective Action Plan has been implemented.
-Upon receipt of the documentation that the Corrective Action Plan has been fully implemented, the auditor must provide a copy of the documentation to the Institute along with a statement verifying that the operation is in full compliance with the Cyanide Code.
+Upon receipt of the documentation that the Corrective Action Plan has been fully implemented, the auditor must provide a Completion Report to the Institute verifying that the operation is in full compliance with the Cyanide Code.

-All operations certified as in compliance with the Cyanide Code will be identified on the Cyanide Code website, Signatories.
-Each certified operation’s Summary Audit Report will be posted and operations with conditional certification will have their Summary Audit Report and their Corrective Action Plan posted.
+All operations certified in compliance with the Cyanide Code will be identified on the Code website, http://www.cyanidecode.org/signatory-companies/directory-of-signatory-companies.
+Each certified operation’s Summary Audit Report will be posted.
+Operations found in substantial or non-compliance will have their Summary Audit Reports, Corrective Action Plans and Corrective Action Plan Completion Reports posted.

-A gold mining operation, cyanide production facility or cyanide transport operation that is not yet active but that is sufficiently advanced in its planning and design phases can request pre-operational conditional certification based on an auditor's review of its site plans and proposed operating procedures.
-An on-site audit is required within one year of a gold mining operation's first receipt of cyanide at the site to confirm that the operation has been constructed and is being operated in compliance with the Cyanide Code.
-On-site audits of cyanide production facilities and cyanide transport operations are required within six months of their start of cyanide production or management of cyanide.
-These operations must advise ICMI within 90 days of the date of the first receipt of cyanide at a gold mining operation or of the start of cyanide production or management activities at a cyanide production or transport operation.
+Pre-operational certification: A mining operation, cyanide production facility or cyanide transport operation that is not yet active but that is sufficiently advanced in its planning and design phases can request pre-operational conditional certification based on an auditor’s review of its site plans and proposed operating procedures.
+An operation audited pre-operationally and found in full compliance will be certified conditionally, and remains so until the findings of its operational audit become effective.
+An on-site audit is required within one year of a mining operation’s first receipt of cyanide at the site to confirm that the operation has been constructed and is being operated in compliance with the Cyanide Code.
+On-site audits of cyanide production facilities and cyanide transport operations are required within six months of their start of cyanide production or management activities.
+These operations must advise ICMI within 90 days of the date of the first receipt of cyanide at a mining operation or of the start of cyanide production or management activities at a cyanide production or transport operation.
+A new three-year certification period begins when the findings of the operational audit become effective.

-A gold mining operation or an individual cyanide facility at an operation is no longer subject to certification after decommissioning of the cyanide facilities.
-A producer or transporter is no longer subject to certification after it no longer produces or transports cyanide for use in the gold mining industry.
+A mining operation or an individual cyanide facility at an operation is no longer subject to certification after decommissioning of the cyanide facilities.
+A producer or transporter is no longer subject to certification after it no longer produces or transports cyanide for use in the gold or silver mining industries.

 In order to maintain certification, an operation must meet all of the following conditions:

-The Institute has developed specific criteria for Code Verification auditors and will implement procedures for review of auditor credentials.
-Auditor criteria includes requisite levels of experience with gold mining (or chemical production facilities or hazardous materials transport, as appropriate) and in conducting environmental, health or safety audits, certification as a professional health, safety or environmental auditor by a self-regulating organizaiton and lack of conflicts of interest with operation(s) to be audited.
+The Institute has developed specific criteria for Cyanide Code Verification auditors and will implement procedures for review of auditor credentials.
+Auditor criteria includes requisite levels of experience with gold or silver mining (or chemical production facilities or hazardous materials transport, as appropriate) and in conducting environmental, health or safety audits, certification as a professional health, safety or environmental auditorby a self-regulating organization and lack of conflicts of interest with operation(s) to be audited.

 The Institute has developed and implemented fair and equitable procedures for resolution of disputes regarding auditor credentials and certification and/or de-certification of operations.
 The procedures provide due process to all parties that may be affected by these decisions.